joanweru/alx-system_engineering-devops/README.md

-# 0x00.
-Shell, basics
+## ALX System Engineering and DevOps

-This is a repo for ALX bash projects.
+This is a repo for my  ALX System Engineering and DevOps.